nicklockwood/layout/README.md

 <UISegmentedControl items="'Hello', 'World'"/>
 ```

-**Note:** There is currently no validation of the element types inside an array, so if you (for example) attempt to pass an array of strings to a property expecting an array of view controllers, the app won't display a Red Box error overlay, it will simply crash.

 If you return a single non-array value from an array expression, it will be "boxed" inside an array automatically:

 ```xml